VICTORIA-OKESIPE/KaggleX-BIPOC-Mentorship-Program/README.md

 # KaggleX-BIPOC-Mentorship-Program
-This repository contains learning materials and resources used during the Mentorship pro
+This repository contains learning materials and resources used during the Mentorship prog